How is Used Indices Margin Calculated?

 Used Stock Margin

-What's Used Indices Margin? : amount of money in your account that has been already used up when buying a trade order, this stock order is the one that is displayed in open trades.
-As a trader you can't use this sum of money after opening a transaction because you've already used it & it isn't available to you.
+What is Used Indices Margin? : amount of money in your account that has been already used up when buying a trade order, this stock order is the one that is displayed in open trades.
+As a trader you can't use this sum of money after opening a transaction because you have already used it & it isn't available to you.

 In other terms, because your online broker has opened up a trade for you using the capital you have borrowed, you must maintain this usable margin for your trading account as a collateral to allow you to continue using this leverage that the broker has given you.